On January 11, 2026, I launched LiveBus, a real-time transit map for Toronto.

 3.1 TTC official website

-The official TTC real-time map is feature-rich: it shows live vehicle locations, direction, and ETAs for each stop.
-You can view multiple routes simultaneously, but you need to pre-select which routes to see.
+The official TTC real-time map has a lot of information.
+It shows live vehicle locations, direction, and ETAs for each stop.
+You can view multiple routes at once, but you have to choose those routes first.

-The base map uses Google Maps, so you can check real-time traffic to cross-check arrival times.
-However, map interaction feels somewhat slow.
+The map uses Google Maps, so real-time traffic is available as a useful cross-check.
+The tradeoff is that map interaction feels a bit slow.

 3.2 Transit

-An official TTC partner app.
-Its core advantage is automatically detecting and displaying unplanned bus and streetcar detours.
+Transit is an official TTC partner app.
+One of its strongest features is automatic detection of unplanned bus and streetcar detours.

-It shows route maps, live vehicle locations, and ETAs for each stop, with strong design aesthetics.
-Most features require a paid subscription.
+It shows route maps, live vehicle locations, and stop ETAs, and the interface is polished.
+Many features require a paid subscription.

 3.3 Transit Now

-This app shows route maps, live vehicle locations (with direction), and expected arrival times for each stop.
+Transit Now shows route maps, live vehicle locations with direction, and expected arrival times for each stop.
 The interface is clean and feature-rich.

-Like the TTC website, it uses Google Maps—panning and zooming feel slow, and there's no real-time traffic view.
-No multi-route display.
+Like the TTC website, it uses Google Maps.
+Panning and zooming feel slow, there is no real-time traffic view, and I did not find a multi-route display.

 3.4 My TTC